Fabian Society: Critiques of the Fabians

-As one of the world's oldest and most prominent think tanks, the Fabians have sometimes fallen under attack, more often from the left than the right.
+As one of the world's oldest and most prominent think tanks, the Fabians have sometimes fallen under criticism, more often from the left than the right.
 Most older critiques focused on the Fabians' political organisation efforts and claims to have been influential.
 Although H. G. Wells was a member of the Fabian Society from 1903 to 1908, he was a critic of its operations, particularly in his 1905 paper "The Faults of the Fabian", in which he claimed the Society was a middle-class talking shop.
 He later parodied the society in his 1910 novel The New Machiavelli.

 Vladimir Lenin during the First World War wrote that the Fabians were "social-chauvinists", "undoubtedly the most consummate expression of opportunism and of Liberal-Labour policy".
 Drawing from Friedrich Engels, Lenin declared the Fabians were "a gang of bourgeois rogues who would demoralise the workers, influence them in a counter-revolutionary spirit".
+This said, as Eric Hobsbawm later noted, the Webbs' book Industrial Democracy, which he claimed contained 'an entire theory of democracy, the state and the transition to socialism', 'was sufficiently interesting to Lenin, who translated it, to some crucial passages in What Is To Be Done.

 In the 1920s, Leon Trotsky critiqued the Fabian Society as provincial, boring, and unnecessary, particularly to the working class.
 He wrote that their published works "serve merely to explain to the Fabians themselves why Fabianism exists in the world".

 The post-war Communist Party Historians Group was critical of the Fabians, and indeed the post-war consensus, with its strong social-democratic influence.
 The Marxist historian Eric Hobsbawm wrote his PhD thesis attacking claims from the early Fabians to have been originators of the Labour Party and the post-war consensus.
 Instead, he argued that the credit should be given to the more autonomous, working-class Independent Labour Party.
-Fabian socialism has also been criticised for expanding state power under the guise of social justice, with critics like Friedrich Hayek highlighting in his book The Road to Serfdom that such policies lead to a "centralized state dominated by unelected bureaucrats."
+Fabian socialism has also been criticised for expanding state power under the guise of social justice, with critics like Friedrich Hayek arguing in his book The Road to Serfdom that such policies lead to a "centralized state dominated by unelected bureaucrats."

 In more recent years, critiques of the early Fabians have focused on other areas.
 In an article published in The Guardian on 14 February 2008 (following the apology offered by Australian Prime Minister Kevin Rudd to the "stolen generations"), Geoffrey Robertson criticised Fabian socialists for providing the intellectual justification for the eugenics policy that led to the stolen generations scandal.
 Similar claims have been repeated in The Spectator.
 In 2009, making a speech in the United States, the British MP George Galloway denounced the Fabian Society for its failure to support the uprising of Easter 1916 in Dublin during which an Irish Republic was proclaimed.
 Others, including Thomas Sowell, have criticised the Fabians, in his work Intellectuals and Society, stating they represent an elitist managerial class that favours "governance by intellectuals and experts" over grassroots democracy.